-Here’s an elaboration of some of the benefits of Node.js.
+Here’s an elaboration of 8 benefits of Node.js.

 Thus, reading/writing to file systems, network connections and to the database is executed quickly in Node.js.
 It allows Node.js developers to build agile and highly scalable network applications that are capable of handling bulk amounts of simultaneous connections having high throughput.

 Node.js uses a basic event-driven architecture.
 This means everything executed on it, including every single operation and call, is a series of asynchronous callbacks.
 This enables Node.js to run on a single thread as unlike other web technologies where a new thread is spawned for every client request.
 This not only makes it light in weight, but also forms the foundation of Node’s non-blocking I/O feature.

 While Node.js is gaining popularity among users in recent years, there are several cloud-based hosting providers and web servers that support web applications built on Node out-of-the-box.
 This includes Google, Amazon AWS, Heroku, Microsoft IIS, Microsoft Azure and more.

 The problem that crops up with traditionally built applications is that they become less adaptive and rigid over time.
 Eventually, they start creaking under the stress they were not built for.
 However, developing new services using Node.js is comparatively easier.
 With Node.js, a bunch of small applications are built instead of a single, large application.
 This allows making changes or adding a new functionality with much ease, without having to make changes deep inside the code-base.